pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

   store the result of evaluating the expression.

-  * *expression* (string) : contains the expression text as parsed from the source file, in the original (legacy) expression syntax.
+  * *expression* (string) : contains the expression text as parsed from the source file, in the standard C-like expression syntax.

   * *0* (byte) : is a zero byte end marker, not part of the expression length.